Family history

 Average risk

-You will be invited to be screened every two years from 50 to 74.
+You’ll be invited to our breast screen every 2 years from ages 50 to 74.

 average risk2